Prev: Cross-platform examples

 typedef struct Server Server;

-static void server_init(Server *const me, RKH_EVT_T *pe);
+static void server_init(Server *

-static void server_start(Server *const me, RKH_EVT_T *pe);
+static void server_start(Server *

-static void server_end(Server *const me, RKH_EVT_T *pe);
+static void server_end(Server *

-static void server_defer(Server *const me, RKH_EVT_T *pe);
+static void server_defer(Server *

-static void server_terminate(Server *const me, RKH_EVT_T *pe);
+static void server_terminate(Server *

 static void server_pause(Server *const me);